szczyglis-dev/py-gpt/README.md

 - Extended the Markdown parser with an extension for converting `li` to `p` (it allows copying lists bullets with Ctrl-C).
 - Added notebook titles to the "Copy to..." context menu.
 - Added an "Open file" option in the file explorer and attachments list.

-### 2.0.73 (2024-01-03)

-- Fixed vision prompt appending
-- Improved inline vision: removed the "keep" option and added a vision indicator with a checkbox for quickly enabling/disabling the vision model if needed (will auto-enable when an image is provided if the plugin is active)

-### 2.0.72 (2024-01-02)

-- Fixed markdown / HTML formatting
-- Added config option "Use color theme in chat window" in main settings
-- Added configuration for system prompt to use with vision in Vision Inline plugin settings

-### 2.0.71 (2024-01-01)

-- Added Markdown and HTML formatting in the chat window (beta version)
-- Added the display of images, files and URLs internally in the chat window
-- Added fully integration with images, attachments, and files inside the chat window
-- Added vision capture and image generation directly into the chat window (via the DALL-E Inline plugin)
-- Improved audio speech generation (eliminated the silence that prematurely truncated the previous audio output before generating the next speech synthesis)

-### 2.0.70 (2023-12-31)

-- Added commands part strip from speech generation
-- Added img check for links sending to vision in auto mode

-### 2.0.69 (2023-12-31)

-- Added a new plugin: GPT-4 Vision (inline - in any chat).
-Plugin integrates vision capabilities with any chat mode, not just Vision mode.
-When the plugin is enabled, the model temporarily switches to vision in the background when an image attachment or vision capture is provided.

-### 2.0.68 (2023-12-31)

-- Added a new plugin: DALL-E 3 Image Generation (inline) which enables image generation in any chat and mode, seamlessly in the background - just request an image from any model, like GPT-4, and it will generate it "inline."
-- User Interface optimizations.
-- Added type hints to the code.
-- Fixed issue with sending attachments in Assistant mode.

-### 2.0.67 (2023-12-30)

-- Notepad restore fix

-### 2.0.66 (2023-12-30)

-- Added "Rename" option to Notepad Tabs (via RMB)
-- Improved language switching

-### 2.0.65 (2023-12-30)

-- Image generation, vision capture and assistants run listeners moved to async threadpool
-- Added saving state of scroll value in chat window
-- Added search string save and restore
-- Added input text save and restore
-- Updated tests and code cleanup
-- Added translations (only main app): DE, ES, FR, IT, UA
-- Small fixes and optimizations

-### 2.0.64 (2023-12-29)

-- Commands and plugins execution moved to asynchronous native QT threadpool
-- Improved theme switching
-- Improved debugger window
-- Small fixes and optimizations

 The full changelog is located in the **[CHANGELOG.md](CHANGELOG.md)** file in the main folder of this repository.